zooko/smalloc/README.md

 * make it run benchmarks when you do `cargo run -p bench`, like iroh quinn does?

+* fall back to previous/system allocator on exhaustion

 # Acknowledgments

-* Thanks to Andrew Reece and Sam Smith for some specific suggestions that I implemented (see notes in documentation above).
+* Thanks to Andrew Reece and Sam Smith from Shielded Labs for some specific suggestions that I implemented (see notes in documentation above).
 Thanks also to Andrew Reece for suggesting (at the Shielded Labs team meeting in San Diego) that we use multiple slabs for all size classes in order to reduce multithreading write conflicts.
 This suggestion forms a big part of smalloc v6 vs smalloc v5, which used multiple slabs for small size classes but not for larger ones.

 * Thanks to Jack O'Connor, Nate Wilcox, Sean Bowe, and Brian Warner for advice and encouragement.
 Thanks to Nate Wilcox and Jack O'Connor for hands-on debugging help!